kkremitzki/debian-vagrant-images/README.md

 Then look into `/srv/ci-runner-scripts/bin/debvagrant` which should be easy to follow.

 If you need an node for interactive usage, use `/srv/ci-runner-scripts/bin/debvagrant --get`

+Note that due to [this bug](https://gitlab.com/gitlab-org/gitlab/-/issues/223012), the GitLab pipelines page is really hard to read.
+It is recommended to use [a custom CSS to work around this](https://bascht.com/tech/2020/11/18/better-gitlab-pipeline-ux-with-custom-css/)